Yokene/Calculator/README.md

 # Calculator
-My first serious project using JavaScript
+My first serious project using a JavaScript